MinnowWare/CdePkg/README.md

 With the growing complexity of firmware due to the requirements for both security and trust and the need for speed in development, use of platform independent sourcecode allows:
-* reuse of validated C sourcecode from the open source community<br>
+* reuse of validated C sourcecode (from different origins, e.g. the open source community)[<sup>1</sup>](https://github.com/MinnowWare/CdePkg/blob/master/footnotes/footnote-1.md)
-  (as already done with _openSSL_ in the EDK2\CryptoPkg)
-* crossdevelopment of complex firmware code on non-UEFI platforms with superb build and debug capabilities<br>
+* crossdevelopment of complex firmware code on non-UEFI platforms with superb build and debug capabilities
-* use build in static code analysis capabilities of modern C compilers for standard C library functions<br>
+* use build in static code analysis capabilities of modern C compilers for standard C library functions[<sup>2</sup>](https://github.com/MinnowWare/CdePkg/blob/master/footnotes/footnote-2.md)
-  (NOTE: At build time C compiler can verify, validate and warn about parameter passing to `printf()` but not for EDK2's `Print()`)
-* allow appraisal of the source code quality by human professionals<br>
+* allow appraisal of the source code quality by human professionals[<sup>3</sup>](https://github.com/MinnowWare/CdePkg/blob/master/footnotes/footnote-3.md)
-  (they will be bemused to see e.g. `AsciiStrnCatS()` because `strncat()` is specified in C, same for:
-  * UnicodeVSPrint()/vswprintf()
-  * UnicodeSPrint()/swprintf()
-  * AsciiValueToString()/sprintf(String,"%d",Value)

 Since the UEFI "OS" interface (DXE/SHELL/SMM and PEI) can be accessed directly by the compiler translated sourcecode and UEFI provides an independent set of functions, macros and type definitions, [ANSI C](https://www.pdf-archive.com/2014/10/02/ansi-iso-9899-1990-1/ansi-iso-9899-1990-1.pdf) and UEFI "OS" specific sourcecode can  coexist seamlessly.
 This allows a functional [ANSI C](https://www.pdf-archive.com/2014/10/02/ansi-iso-9899-1990-1/ansi-iso-9899-1990-1.pdf) prototype to adjust successively to real world driver requirements in the UEFI environment.
 A UEFI SHELL application might be an intermediate step for this process if the target is a DXE or SMM driver.

 In case, external UEFI libraries (created by the EDK build process) are not used in a particular UEFI driver (and therefore the *Library Constructor* process is not needed), a UEFI driver can be translated